Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

 ```

 This gives a survey about CPU (in CPU seconds) and RAM usage (in Gb) during loading and execution of the benchmark.
-PostgreSQL is fast, so we cannot see a lot (metrics are fetched every 30 seconds).
+MonetDB is fast, so we cannot see a lot (metrics are fetched every 30 seconds).

 ## Perform Benchmark - Throughput Test